visionbyangelic/visionbyangelic/README.md

 ---

 <p align="center">
-Building emotionally intelligent AI that bridges human connection with machine capability, grounded in ethics, computer vision, and real-time systems.
+Building data-driven and emotionally intelligent AI that bridges human insight with machine capability, grounded in ethics, real-time systems, and computer vision.
 </p>